-Although money laundering laws and regulations normally impose on financial institutions reporting and record keeping requirements for cash transactions over five hundred thousand New Taiwan Dollars, the reporting requirement is waived where the customer is a lottery ticket agent depositing lottery revenues.
+Transactions arising from wagers and prize payments must be conducted via financial institutions.
+Therefore, the lottery operators are subject to money laundering laws and regulations imposed on financial institutions reporting and record keeping requirements for cash transactions over 500,000 New Taiwan Dollars.
+However, the reporting requirement is waived where the customer is a lottery ticket agent depositing lottery revenues.